srikanth-kandi/react-counter-app/README.md

     }
     ```

-    _NOTE: `state` object is used to store the data which is frequently updated during the runtime of application._
+    _NOTE: `state` object is used to store the data which is frequently updated during the runtime of the application._

-7. Now, we need to display the `count` value in the `<p>` tag, so we need to use `JSX` syntax to display the `count` value.
+7. Now, we need to display the `count` value in the `<p>` tag, so we need to use the `JSX` syntax to display the `count` value.

     ```jsx
     class Counter extends Component {